The most common question asked by readers is, “Where do you get your ideas?”

 But back to my question “Where do you get…”

 The truth, in my opinion, is that everyone has a bottomless pit of such ideas.
-Most people who aren’t writers don’t understand what to do with these passing thoughts.
-I came to that conclusion when I heard the famous author Jodi Thomas, speak at a writer’s conference.
+Most people just aren’t writers and don’t recognize what to do with these passing thoughts.
+I came to that conclusion when I heard the famous author, Jodi Thomas, speak at a writer’s conference.
 When discussing this reader-question, she confided to the group, “I always want to ask these folks, ‘Where did your ideas go’?”
-But being very polite, she didn’t, of course.
+But being very polite, she doesn’t, of course.

 The truth is that only writers need such ideas.

-My ideas for the three historical mystery novellas I wrote for the “Foxy Hens” series,” came from memories of my grandparents, who as very young pioneers, homesteaded in the Oklahoma Panhandle.
+My ideas for the mystery novellas I wrote for the “Foxy Hens” series,” came from memories of my grandparents, who as very young pioneers, homesteaded in the Oklahoma Panhandle.